Jandalslap/meme-tee/README.md

 # This assignment was to create a product and a website product page to sell it on.

-# We had to use utilise Vue to template the stock properties and iterate the items over the page.
+# We had to use utilise Vue js to template the stock properties and iterate the items over the page.

 # We also needed to create a checkout are to calculate shipping and totals of the shopping cart.